New York Yankees vs Boston Red Sox Odds, Spread, and Totals

 Yankees vs Red Sox Betting Trends

-- New York's streak of covers extended to four with its win on Tuesday.
+- New York extended its streak of covers to five games with its last victory.

 Yankees vs Red Sox Injury Reports